Particular/docs.particular.net/nservicebus/hosting/selecting.md

 ### Windows Services

-In Windows, a [Windows Service](https://docs.microsoft.com/en-us/dotnet/framework/windows-services/introduction-to-windows-service-applications) is the most common way to host NServiceBus endpoints.
+In Windows, a [Windows Service](https://docs.microsoft.com/en-us/dotnet/framework/windows-services/introduction-to-windows-service-applications) is the most common way to host an NServiceBus endpoint.

 Windows Services run in the background, can immediately start when Windows is started, can be paused and restarted, and support [recoverability options](/nservicebus/hosting/windows-service.md#installation-setting-the-restart-recovery-options-configuring-service-recovery-via-windows-service-properties).